Pittsburgh Wayfinder System

 The Pittsburgh Wayfinder System is a series of directional and destination signs installed throughout the City of Pittsburgh, Pennsylvania meant to guide travelers to popular destinations and services.
 The system is designed for easy mapping of neighborhood-to-neighborhood routes with the intent of creating a coherent pattern of travel in the city.

 History

 In 1993, city leaders asked Informing Design, a Pittsburgh-based design firm, to create a sign system for Pittsburgh's notoriously confusing network of streets.
-The signs were designed by Bob Firth, the founding principal of the firm.
+The signs were designed by graphic designer Martine Bruel in collaboration with Bob Firth, the founding principal of the firm.
 Since its implementation in 1995 and 1996, the system has been actively maintained and expanded to reflect additions and changes in Pittsburgh's road system.

 Composition

 The Pittsburgh Wayfinder System is composed of more than 1,500 traffic signs, and nearly all of the city's eighty neighborhoods are covered by the system.

 The system divides the city into five regions and assigns each a color:

 The dark blue stripes on the Wayfarer map symbol indicate the Ohio, Monongahela, and Allegheny Rivers, which form the main navigational landmarks for the city.
 The signs are maintained by the City of Pittsburgh Department of Engineering and Construction.